Floorp-Projects/Floorp/devtools/docs/user/memory/aggregate_view/index.rst

 - The "Total Bytes" column shows you the number of bytes occupied by objects in each category, and that number as a percentage of the whole heap size for that tab.

-The screenshots in this section are taken from a snapshot of the `monster example page <https://developer.mozilla.org/en-US/docs/Tools/Memory/Monster_example>`_.
+The screenshots in this section are taken from a snapshot of the :doc:`monster example page <../monster_example/index>`.

 For example, in the screenshot above, you can see that: